This PDF is the current document as it appeared on Public Inspection on 12/12/2014 at 08:45 am.

 (a) National Endowment for the Arts—

-(1) Artistic and related positions at grades GS-13 through GS-15 engaged in the review, evaluation and administration of applications and grants supporting the arts, related research and assessment, policy and program development, arts education, access programs and advocacy, or evaluation of critical arts projects and outreach programs.
+(1) Artistic and related positions at grades GS-13 through 15 engaged in the review, evaluation and administration of applications and grants supporting the arts, related research and assessment, policy and program Start Printed Page 74124development, arts education, access programs and advocacy, or evaluation of critical arts projects and outreach programs.
 Duties require artistic stature, in-depth knowledge of arts disciplines and/or artistic-related leadership qualities.

 90. African Development Foundation (Sch.
 A, 213.3190)